binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 the **org.apache.cassandra.metrics** interface.
 For example, the client request write latency metrics are accessed under **org.apache.cassandra.metrics:type=ClientRequest,scope=Write,name=Latency,Attribute=xxx**.
-This is the data being polled by DataDog.
+This is the data being polled by DataDog's Cassandra integration.

 The custom metrics are exposed under **org.apache.cassandra.db**.
-For example, the read and write latency metrics are accessed under **org.apache.cassandra.db:type=StorageProxy,Attribute=xxx**.
-This data is not under DataDog at the moment, but could be added with the proviso that the histogram data is not digested into a percentile format and is also not as good as the Dropwizard data we are already collecting.
+For example, the custom read and write latency metrics are accessed under **org.apache.cassandra.db:type=StorageProxy,Attribute=xxx**.
+This data is not tracked by DataDog's Cassandra integration.
+That's ok though, since that the histogram data is not digested into a percentile format and is also not as good as the Dropwizard data.

 The following data is available through the **.metrics** (i.e.
 Dropwizard) interface: